TheJacksonLaboratory/KCET/README.md

   -h, --help  show this help message and exit
 ```

-## Geenrate list of protein kinase inhibitors and corresponding protein kinases from DrugCentral
+## Generate list of protein kinase inhibitors and corresponding protein kinases from DrugCentral
 We create the file ``input/drug_kinase_links.tsv``which is obtained by applying the affinity(multiplicity) threshold 0.03
 on data from DrugCentral.
 The file ``input/drug_kinase_links.tsv`` is a list of protein kinase inhibitors (PKI) that
 have been used to treat cancer.
 Each PKI is shown together with its known major targets, act-value and a relevant